-The revised proposed amendment is submitted to the Full Board for adoption as an emergency measure at its March 2012 meeting.
-A statement of the facts and circumstances which necessitate emergency action is attached.
+The revised proposed amendment is submitted to the Full Board for permanent adoption at its May 2012 meeting.

 Procedural History

 The Board of Regents adopted the proposed amendment by emergency action at the May 2011 Regents meeting and readopted the proposed amendment as an emergency rule at its July, September and November 2011 Regents meetings and at its January 2012 meeting.
 A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on June 8, 2011.